dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/exercises_8.md

 We use this modified notation to avoid confusion with sending a message.

 ### Tasks
-* For an equivalence notion of your choice, can you find a encoding of the π-calculus version we saw during the lecture to the π-calculus with replication?
+* For an equivalence notion of your choice, can you find an encoding of the π-calculus version we saw during the lecture to the π-calculus with replication?
-* For an equivalence notion of your choice, can you find a encoding of the π-calculus with replication to the version of the π-calculus we saw during the lecture?
+* For an equivalence notion of your choice, can you find an encoding of the π-calculus with replication to the version of the π-calculus we saw during the lecture?

 ## Higher Order π-calculus

 Let us look at an extension of the π-calculus where processes can also send processes as part of the message.
-This extension is called the higher order π-calculus by reference to high order functions in functional programming.
+This extension is called the higher order π-calculus - as a reference to high order functions in functional programming.

 It is defined by extending the grammar for actions: